 A company can exclude its liability by evidencing that an individual has acted against its concrete orders and instructions.
 Corporate liability does not exclude individual liability and does not depend on it.

-Besides criminal liability, companies can also be held liable for regulatory offences.
+In addition to criminal liability, companies can be held liable for regulatory offences.
 The legal requirements are similar to the ones mentioned above regarding criminal liability.
-The main difference is that, although the General Framework on Regulatory Offences (Decree Law No. 433/82, of 27 October) determines that companies should be held liable for the offences committed by their governing bodies (Article 7), most courts have broadly interpreted said principle to include in its scope actions performed by workers, members of the board or any representatives.
+The main difference is that, although the General Framework on Regulatory Offences (Decree-Law No. 433/82, of 27 October) determines that companies should be held liable for the offences committed by their governing bodies (Article 7), most courts have broadly interpreted said principle to include in its scope actions performed by workers, members of the board or any representatives.
 Once again, if the company is able to demonstrate that an individual's actions are a result of a violation of express orders or instructions, its liability can be excluded.